akiarab/my-aki-github/README.md

       "Believe in yourself and all that you are.", "Every day is a new beginning.",
       "Dream big, work hard, stay humble.",
-      "Do something today that your future self will thank you for.", "Small progress is still progress."
+      "Do something today that your future self will thank you for...", "Small progress is still progress."
     ]